nf-osi/nfportalutils/README.md

 ## Additional Notes for Contributors

 ### Contrib workflow
-- Branch of `develop` and make changes
+- Branch off `develop` and make changes
 - Run `devtools::check(vignettes = FALSE)` early and often, and definitely before submitting a PR
 - Make a pull request to `develop`; this will run `R-CMD-CHECK` and `pkgdown`
 - Request a reviewer if both checks pass